flutter/website/web-analogs.md

-To specify the width of a [Container](https://docs.flutter.io/flutter/widgets/Container-class.html) widget you set its `width` property.
-This is a fixed width, unlike the CSS max-width property which adjusts container width up to a maximum value.
+To specify the width of a [Container](https://docs.flutter.io/flutter/widgets/Container-class.html) widget, its `width` property.
+This is a fixed width, unlike the CSS max-width property that adjusts the container width up to a maximum value.
 To mimic that effect in Flutter, use the `constraints` property of the Container.
 Create a new [BoxConstraints](https://docs.flutter.io/flutter/rendering/BoxConstraints-class.html)